CBSE Class 11 Physics Syllabus: 2021-22

 Fluids are substances that can flow or move in a certain direction when subjected to external forces.
 Hydrodynamics and hydrostatics are two branches of fluid mechanics that deal with the mechanical properties of fluids, including their behavior under various conditions of stress and strain.
 The study of fluid mechanics is important in understanding the behavior of various fluids in different situations.

 Chapter 11 – Thermal Properties of Matter

-By definition, matter or material is anything that has mass and occupies space.
-Everything we see around us is matters.
-For example, a water bottle is made up of plastic or any metal, both of which are examples of matter.
+Matter or material, as defined by its mass and volume, surrounds us.
+For instance, a water bottle can be made of plastic or metal, both of which are examples of matter.

 - Mechanical properties of materials

 - Dimensional properties of materials

 - Classification of Material Property